 vintage pencils (I'm a legitimate card-carrying member of a pencil club!)

-bicycling stuff and country, city, state maps or subway/metro maps (I support public transit!)
+bicycling stuff or subway/metro maps (I support public transit!)

 documenting what's going on outside (what does your backyard look like? what's growing? how has the climate changed?)

-occult themed, including cemeteries, headstones, Dia de Los Muertos, and tarot (I'm v. into New Age / Now Age lifestyle but not "goth")
+occult themed, including cemeteries, altars, Dia de Los Muertos, and tarot (I'm v. into New Age / Now Age lifestyle but not "goth")

-Kawaii stationery in muted colors, not the bright colors, if that makes sense.
-(Kutusita Nyanko and Shirasutai are my favorite San-x characters, but I'm more interested in it all as stationery products rather than the characters themselves)
+Matching stationery (either Lisa Frank print or elegant linen paper, I like a matchy-matchy set sometimes.
+This includes some of the Kawaii stationery - Kutusita Nyanko and Shirasutai are my favorite San-x characters - but I'm more interested in it all as stationery products rather than the characters.)

 anything with French Bulldogs (I have two!)